magarena/magarena/release/README.txt

   * effect: Put <permanent> on the bottom of its owner's library.

 - fixed the following bugs:
+   * modal effect did not ask for targets when putting effect on the stack
+   * not message shown when a player scry's but leave card on top
+   * missing reveal when card is shuffled into library instead of going to the graveyard
+   * missing AI hints for Banishing Light and Devour Flesh
+   * player avatars missing when resuming a game.
    * Phyrexian Metamorph not able to copy an artifact
-   * Gilt-Leaf Archdruid's ability can be activated when you have at least one druid
+   * Gilt-Leaf Archdruid's ability can be activated when you have only one druid
-   * player avatars missing when resuming a game.
-   * show a message when a player decide to scry but leave card on top
-   * MagicOrChoice did not ask for targets when putting effect on the stack
-   * fix missing reveal in LibraryInsteadOfGraveyard replacement effect
-   * add AI hints for Banishing Light and Devour Flesh

 - added the following cards:
 Active Volcano, Æther Shockwave, Ainok Guide, Aven Surveyor,